lincolnmroth/PHS-Engineering-Resources/general-resources/electronics/sensors.md

 But IMUs are found on many other things such as rockets, airplanes, and helicopter.

+## Lidar

+Yet another type of distance sensor, LIDAR is the most accurate and best but also the most expensive.
+LIDAR is what is used on autonomous vehicles and those kinda things.
+As they have an extremely high refresh rate \(1khz or even more\) Many lidar sensors are attached to spinny things which allow them to 3 dimensionally map a space using only 1 sensor.

 ## Cameras

 Probably the most powerful sensor, but hardest to use is the camera.
 Y'all already know what a camera is, but using it as a sensor is very difficult.
 This is because you need to use computer vision.
 If you are doing this, I highly reccomend OpenCV, a python library for computer vision.

+-lmr